Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 It's the same old dream that made me contact Y. the first time.
 Everything seems connected.

-The therapist listens, asks me if I already knew about Tantra when I had the dream, gives me a general explanation of the practice's phylosophy and purposes and tell me what will happen during the session; then tells me to lay on the mattress.
+The therapist listens, asks me if I already knew about Tantra when I had the dream, gives me a general explanation of the practice's philosophy and purposes and tells me what will happen during the session; then tells me to lay on the mattress.
 I drop the clothes on a chair and position myself on the bed facing the ceiling.

 "You must breathe deeply, in a cycle, with no pauses.
 Imagine that the inbreath and the outbreath are like sea waves coming and going"